chainer/chainermn/docs/source/troubleshooting.rst

   ...

-If you are using NFS everything should be fine, but if not you need to transfer all files manually.
+If you are using NFS, everything should be okay, but if not you need to transfer all files manually.

 hostfile
 ~~~~~~~~~~~~~~~~~~~~~~